digikar99/compiler-macro-notes/README.md

 ### Example Usage

-Notes may be muffled by binding `compiler-macro-notes:*muffled-notes*` to the appropriate type.
+Notes may be muffled by calling `muffle` on them, or by binding `compiler-macro-notes:*muffled-notes*` to the appropriate type.
+The effect is that the notes are signalled but not printed.

 ```lisp